-- 1. Primarily suggest and communicate some guidance on the compliance with laws, rules and regulations to our management and employees - the Stock Exchange of Thailand, the Securities and Exchange Commission and other related organizations.
+- 1. Primarily suggest and communicate some guidance on the compliance with laws, rules and regulations to our management and employees - 8.
+Perform other tasks assigned by the Board of Directors or 2.
+Liaise with monitoring agencies of the Company such as the Stock Exchange of Thailand, the Securities and Exchange Commission and other related organizations.